Shinseiki Pear Tree Information and Care

 Watering Pear Trees – How Much and How Often

 Pear trees thrive with deep, but infrequent irrigation water.
-Begin to water newly planted trees weekly once the tree leafs out in the early Spring.
+Begin to water newly planted trees weekly once the tree leaves out in the early Spring.
 Increase the frequency as the weather warms up in the Spring to Summer.
 It’s normal to water 3 times per week during Summer heat waves in sandy loam soils.
 Reduce the frequency as temperatures reduce in the Fall.
 Discontinue watering in the Winter while the tree is dormant.

 Fertilizing Pear Trees – How to Feed a Pear Tree